leanprover-community/sphere-eversion/docs_src/index.md

 title: The sphere eversion project
 ---

-This project is a formalization the proof of existence of [sphere eversions](https://www.youtube.com/watch?v=wO61D9x6lNY) using the [Lean theorem prover](https://leanprover.github.io/), mainly developed at [Microsoft Research](https://www.microsoft.com/en-us/research/)
+This project is a formalization of the proof of existence of [sphere eversions](https://www.youtube.com/watch?v=wO61D9x6lNY) using the [Lean theorem prover](https://leanprover.github.io/), mainly developed at [Microsoft Research](https://www.microsoft.com/en-us/research/)